 - Email using external provider (SendGrid, Mandrill, Mailgun)

 - SMS (Twilio, CM Telecom, Textlocal)

 Note that not all channels entail sending a message to end-customers.
 It's up to you if the Voucherify messages will be sent directly to the end-customers or the 3rd party applications of your choice.
-For example, after choosing MailChimp or Braze channel, messages won't be sent to the end-customers.
+For example, after choosing MailChimp or Braze as a channel, messages won't be sent to the end-customers.
 Distribution transfers codes to customer profiles in the respective external application, and then you can forward them to your end-users.

 Voucherify is equipped with a messages editor to customize your emails and text messages.
 You can choose between a simple template or a configurable flyer that gives you a much wider scope for personalization.

 Here are email customization options: